ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 You should then be able to send executables and run them as on a real calculator.

+If you are getting a "System Error" at boot time on nspire_emu, you are out of luck and should wait for future versions of Ndless with better support (or even contribute as a developer).

 What we hope you will be able to see in the next releases
 =========================================================